Slavery in Britain: Overview

+History

 Before 1066

 From before Roman times, slavery was prevalent in Britain, with indigenous Britons being routinely exported.
 Following the Roman conquest of Britain, slavery was expanded and industrialised.

 After the fall of Roman Britain, both the Angles and Saxons propagated the slave system.

 One of the earliest accounts of slaves from early medieval Britain come from the description of fair-haired boys from York seen in Rome by Pope Gregory the Great, in a biography written by an anonymous monk.

 Pagan Angles and Saxons were known to be exported from the British Isles over the English channel to Arras and Tournai and then across France to the Mediterranian via the great slave port of Marseilles.
 It is known that the Frisian slave dealers visited Anglo-Saxon London during the 7th and 8th centuries to purchase slaves, which they then sold along the river ways to the German cities and Southward to Paris.

 Vikings traded with Gaelic, Pict, Brythonic and Saxon kingdoms in between raiding them for slaves.
 Saxon slave traders sometimes worked in league with Norse traders, often selling Britons to the Irish.
 In 870, Vikings besieged and captured the stronghold of Alt Clut (the capital of the Kingdom of Strathclyde) and in 871 most of the site's inhabitants were taken, most probably by Olaf the White and Ivar the Boneless, to the Dublin slave markets.
 Maredudd ab Owain (d.
 999) is said to have paid a large ransom for the return of 2,000 Welsh slaves.

 England and the British Isles were also used as a slave supply source by the Vikings, who were one of the main suppliers of saqaliba slaves to Islamic Spain.
 People taken captive during the Viking raids in the British Isles, such as the Ireland, could be sold to Moorish Spain via the Dublin slave trade.

 Anglo-Saxon opinion eventually turned against the sale of slaves abroad: a law of Ine of Wessex stated that anyone selling his own countryman, whether bond or free, across the sea, was to pay his own weregild in penalty, even when the man sold was guilty of a crime.
 Nevertheless, legal penalties and economic pressures that led to default in payments maintained the supply of slaves, and in the 11th century there was still a slave trade operating out of Bristol, as a passage in the Vita Wulfstani makes clear.

 The Bodmin manumissions preserves the names and details of slaves freed in Bodmin (then the principal town of Cornwall) during the 9th and 10th centuries, indicating both that slavery existed in Cornwall at that time and that numerous Cornish slave-owners eventually set their slaves free.